TrumpAIChat/TrumpAI/README.md

 ### Adding New Features

 1. **Enhance the AI's Personality**: Introduce new phrases and patterns to further enrich the conversational experience.
-2. **Additional Family Members**: Integrate more personas into the chat by tweaking the API prompts.
+2. **Additional  Members**: Integrate more personas into the chat by tweaking the API prompts and sourcing more data.

 ---